On the distance

 Then I wake up.
 The ceiling above me is white.
 The bed beside me is warm, but it isn’t you.
 I wonder if you wake beside someone else, and if, in the quiet moment before morning, you ever think of me…or if I’ve faded, like the confetti, into the air.

 I make coffee and move through the day.
-The world feels distant, as if it’s still shaking from the rails.
+The world lands slowly through my window , as if it’s still shaking from the rails.
 By evening, the memory begins to dissolve, until it returns again, uninvited, on another nameless night when I’ll find myself back on that same train.

 Story: Something in this night.
 Part 1